-A representative from Willis Towers Watson attended three of the four Committee meetings in fiscal 2019, including attendance in executive session without Management present, and generally communicated with the Chair of the Committee in advance of, and/or following, such Committee meetings.
-During fiscal 2019, Willis Towers Watson reviewed and discussed executive compensation structure and trends with Management and the Committee and provided market data for all of our executive officers, including our named executive officers, along with a comparison of those executive officers' current base salaries, target total cash compensation and total direct compensation to the market 25th, 50th and 75th percentiles.
-Additionally, during fiscal 2019, Willis Towers Watson reviewed and discussed executive officer compensation recommendations made by Management in advance of applicable Committee meetings and participated in discussions at the Committee meetings regarding those recommendations.
-Willis Towers Watson is engaged by the Committee from time to time to perform other compensation consulting services, which in fiscal 2019 included a review of non-employee director compensation, an assessment of risk as it relates to our incentive plans, and compensation consulting services relating to the acquisition of CMW, including providing advice and market trends relating to compensation in connection with significant merger and acquisition transactions, as well as providing recommendations on in-cycle incentives and retention strategies.
+A representative from Willis Towers Watson attended three Committee meetings in fiscal 2020, including attendance in executive session without Management present.
+During fiscal 2020, Willis Towers Watson reviewed and discussed executive compensation structure and trends with Management and the Committee and provided market data for all of our executive officers, including our named executive officers, along with a comparison of those executive officers' current base salaries, target total cash compensation and total direct compensation to the market 25th, 50th and 75th percentiles.
+Additionally, during fiscal 2020, Willis Towers Watson reviewed executive officer compensation recommendations made by Management in advance of applicable Committee meetings and participated in discussions at the Committee meetings regarding those recommendations.
+Willis Towers Watson is engaged by the Committee from time to time to perform other compensation consulting services, which in fiscal 2020 included a review of non-employee director compensation, an assessment of risk as it relates to our incentive plans, compensation consulting services relating to incentive plan performance measures and marketplace practices, and compensation consulting advice relating to how companies were navigating compensation matters during the COVID-19 pandemic.

 Role of Management.
-Management's role is to provide current compensation information and information regarding executive officer duties and responsibilities to Willis Towers Watson and provide analysis and recommendations on executive officer compensation to the Committee based on the comparison to market; the executive's level of professional experience; the executive's duties and responsibilities, including as a result of the completion and/or integration of significant acquisitions; individual performance; future potential; tenure in the position; corporate, division and/or plant performance, as applicable; internal pay comparisons; and outside market factors, including general economic conditions.
+Management's role is to provide current compensation information and information regarding executive officer duties and responsibilities to Willis Towers Watson and provide analysis and recommendations on executive officer compensation to the Committee based on the comparison to market; the executive's level of professional experience; the executive's duties and responsibilities, including as a result of the completion and/or integration of significant acquisitions; individual performance; future potential; tenure in the position; corporate and/or division performance, as applicable; internal pay comparisons; and outside market factors, including general economic conditions.
 None of our executive officers provides input or recommendations with respect to his or her own compensation.
+In April 2020, in light of the ongoing COVID-19 pandemic, Management recommended and the Committee approved proactive base salary reductions for the executive officers and certain other employees for the remainder of fiscal 2020 as one of the several cost measures to partially mitigate the anticipated impact of COVID-19 pandemic on our business at that time.

 Use of Market Data.
-Since one of the objectives of our executive compensation program is to provide market competitive compensation opportunities, during fiscal 2019 the Committee used market data provided by Willis Towers Watson to help evaluate and make compensation decisions.
-Market data, which is size-adjusted, is provided by Willis Towers Watson through its executive compensation database, which includes over 1,000 participating companies.
+Since one of the objectives of our executive compensation program is to provide market competitive compensation opportunities, during fiscal 2020 the Committee used market data provided by Willis Towers Watson to help evaluate and make compensation decisions.
+Market data, which is size-adjusted, is provided by Willis Towers Watson through its executive compensation database, which includes roughly 500 participating companies.
 We believe that the market for our executive officer talent is not limited to the manufacturing industry; therefore, we do not focus specifically on manufacturing companies within the database, nor do we identify a separate group of peer companies within the manufacturing industry for executive compensation purposes.
 The market data provided by Willis Towers Watson was in aggregate form and, therefore, individual data for participating companies in the survey was not considered when determining executive officer compensation in total or for any individual officer or element.

 Elements of Our Executive Compensation Program.
-During fiscal 2019, our executive compensation program consisted of the following key elements: base salary, annual cash incentive, long-term incentives in the form of stock options and performance share awards, health and welfare benefits, retirement plans and perquisites.
-The following table provides some of the key characteristics of and purpose for each element along with some key actions taken during fiscal 2019.
+During fiscal 2020, our executive compensation program consisted of the following key elements: base salary, annual cash incentive, long-term incentives in the form of stock options and performance share awards, health and welfare benefits, retirement plans and

+Table of Contents perquisites.
+The following table provides some of the key characteristics of and purpose for each element along with key actions taken during fiscal 2020.